os-hxfan/os-hxfan.github.io/index.md

 ### News!

+*2023/02*: One paper is accepted by DAC'23!
+See you in San Francisco this July.

 *2022/12*: One paper titled "[Design of Fully Spectral CNNs for Efficient FPGA-Based Acceleration](https://ieeexplore.ieee.org/document/9969527)" is accepted by TNNLS!

 *2022/11*: Hongxiang is invited to serve on the [DAC 2023 TPC](https://www.dac.com/), welcome to submit!